Marksalz/HistoryWebsite/README.md

 - **Artifacts** → Links to: Origins, Figures, Legacy
 - **Legacy** → Links to: Origins, Figures, Artifacts

-## Content Attribution

-This is a fictional educational project.
-The character of Private Thomas Whitmore and his letters are fictional, created to represent the experiences of real WWI soldiers.
-Historical facts and context are based on documented WWI history.

-## Contributing

-This is an educational project.
-If you'd like to contribute:

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Submit a pull request

-## License

-This project is for educational purposes.
-Please respect the historical content and use it appropriately for learning and teaching about WWI history.

-## Educational Use

-This website is suitable for:

-- History education at middle/high school level
-- WWI commemoration events
-- Digital storytelling examples
-- HTML/CSS learning projects
-- Historical web design demonstrations

 ---

 _"Lest we forget" - In memory of all who served during the Great War (1914-1918)_